-If more buyers see a home, the greater the chances are that there could be a bidding war for the property.
+The more buyers that view a home, the greater the chance of a bidding war for the property.
 The study showed that the difference in price between comparable homes of size and location is currently at an average of 6%.